Common Drug Withdrawal Symptoms

 Common Psychological Symptoms of Drug Withdrawal

-- Irritability.
+• Irritability.

-- Mood changes or mood swings.
+• Mood changes or mood swings.

-- Feeling unsettled or unstable.
+• Feeling unsettled or unstable.

-- Intense fear disproportionate to societal norms.
+• Intense fear disproportionate to societal norms.

-- Intense feelings of sadness.
+• Intense feelings of sadness.

-- Inability to feel pleasure.
+• Inability to feel pleasure.

-- Confusion or difficulty thinking clearly.
+• Confusion or difficulty thinking clearly.

-- Poor concentration.
+• Poor concentration.

 Individuals may be at a higher risk for depression, leading to suicidal thoughts, ideations, or actions during drug withdrawal, making medical detox and professional help all the more necessary.4

-Safe Detox to Manage Withdrawal Symptoms
+Medical Detox for Managing Withdrawal Symptoms

 Detoxing from any substance can be an uncomfortable, difficult process.
-Although quitting “cold turkey” is possible for some people, it is not safe in all instances and may not be as effective in the long term.4 A study comparing individuals who quit drinking “cold turkey” vs. those who obtained help found that those quitting without assistance were less likely to achieve sobriety for a three-year period and were more likely to relapse.4, 7
+Although quitting “cold turkey” is possible for some people, it is not safe in all instances and may not be as effective in the long term.4 A study comparing individuals who quit drinking “cold turkey” versus those who sought help found that those quitting without assistance were less likely to achieve sobriety for a three-year period and were more likely to relapse.4, 7

 A medically supervised detox allows the patient to be monitored and kept safe and comfortable during the withdrawal process.
 This is important for users detoxing from drugs that carry dangerous and life-threatening withdrawal symptoms.4